apache/skywalking-rover/docs/en/setup/configuration/profiling.md

 ### Network

 Network Profiling task is intercept IO-related syscall and `urprobe` in process to identify the network traffic and generate the metrics.
-Also, the following protocol are supported for analyzing using OpenSSL library, BoringSSL library, GoTLS or plaintext:
+Also, the following protocol are supported for analyzing using OpenSSL library, BoringSSL library, GoTLS, NodeTLS or plaintext:

 1. HTTP
 2. MySQL